Skip to content

 Hit-and-run victims should take the following steps after the accident:

-• Report the accident: File a police report.
+1. Report the accident: File a police report.
 Call 911 and have them send the police and paramedics if anyone is hurt.
 Wait for the police to arrive.
-This report is crucial for pursuing an insurance claim and a potential lawsuit.
+This report is needed for pursuing an insurance claim and a potential personal injury lawsuit.

-• Seek medical care: Medical professionals will identify injuries and provide proper treatment.
+3. Seek medical attention: Medical professionals will identify injuries and provide proper treatment.
+Getting medical care promptly also creates records that strengthen your personal injury claim.

-• Document the scene: Compile written, photographic, and video evidence of the accident and scene.
+4. Document the scene: Compile written, photographic, and video evidence of the accident and scene.
 Your notes, videos, and photos can help establish who’s at fault.
+For more on gathering evidence in a hit-and-run case, see our guide.

-• Consult an attorney: Whether the accident occurs in Miami or Miami Beach, you should consult a hit-and-run accident attorney.
-Hit-and-run lawyers are knowledgeable about the law, and skilled in pursuing hit-and-run cases, ensuring victims receive justice.
+5. Consult an attorney: Whether the accident occurs in Miami or Miami Beach, you should consult a hit-and-run accident attorney.
+Hit-and-run lawyers are knowledgeable about Florida law, and skilled in pursuing hit-and-run cases to get injury victims the compensation they deserve.

 You can pursue a claim for a hit-and-run accident.
 Initiating a hit-and-run case involves the following steps: